All articles

 It's the broadest and most strategic pool on the market: less competitive, higher quality, but also more demanding in method.
 Approaching a senior developer happy at their scale-up has nothing in common with re-contacting a candidate who applied yesterday.

-The 4 levels of candidate intent
+What are the 4 levels of candidate intent?

 Before talking method, you need to distinguish 4 segments inside the passive pool: